-Alara has outsourced its Share Registry function to Advanced Share Registry Ltd (ASR).
-ASR has offices in Perth and Sydney.
-The ASR investor portal is at: https://www.advancedshare.com.au/Investor-Login
+Alara has outsourced its Share Registry function to Automic Group (Automic).
+Automic has offices in Perth and Sydney.
+The Automic investor portal is at https://investor.automic.com.au

 6.2.
 Shareholders' Meetings

 Shareholders communicate with Directors through various other means including: